-Before becoming the Member of Parliament for Bosworth, I worked as a GP across the Midlands.
-I believe there are a lot of similarities between a good local MP and a good GP.
-You have to communicate clearly and effectively.
-You have to be able to deal with complex information and make decisions.
-You have to problem solve.
-But above all, you have to care about the people you look after, and work hard to earn their respect.
+Before becoming the Member of Parliament for Bosworth in 2019, I worked first as a doctor in hospitals, and then as a GP across the Midlands.
+I believe there are a lot of similarities between a good local MP and a good GP – you have to communicate clearly and effectively, you have to be able to deal with complex information and make decisions, and you have to problem solve.
+Above all, however, you have to care about the people you look after, and work hard to earn their respect.

-Completing my medical degree in 2007 gave me the opportunity to work in hospitals in Solihull, Sutton Coldfield and Heartlands.
-After completing my 2 years as a junior doctor, I went back to Birmingham University to teach anatomy to first and second year medical and dental students.
-I then completed my 3 years training to be a General Practitioner (GP), working across Kidderminster, Worcester and Redditch.
-Since 2013, I have worked as a GP across the Midlands: Leicester, Loughborough, Birmingham, Rugby, Coventry and Leamington Spa.
+Having started my medical training at The University of Birmingham in 2002, I spent over 15 years in the Midlands since then.
+Completing my medical degree in 2007 gave me the opportunity to work in hospitals in Solihull, Sutton Coldfield and Heartlands, and after completing my 2 years training as a junior doctor, I went back to Birmingham University to teach anatomy to first and second year medical and dental students.

-Away from medicine, I have always been involved in the community in various ways.
-I played rugby for many years, sang in a competitive Barbershop Chorus, was a Rotarian and a Primary School governor.
-As a member of a debating society and speaking club, I learnt the skills to present and argue effectively, and in 2017, I became British Public Speaking Champion.
-It was through these endeavours that I realised that getting into politics was the best way to serve local people and make use of my skills.
-Raising issues, solving problems and being there to help has always been key to me throughout my career.
+Away from medicine, I have always been involved in the community in various ways, serving as a Rotarian and a Primary School governor.
+As a member of a debating society and speaking club, I also developed the skills to present and argue effectively, and in 2017, I became British Public Speaking Champion.

 Since becoming an MP, as well as the wide range of work for the people of Bosworth, I’ve also developed a number of policy interests, including body image, animal welfare, and the NHS.